MEGA65/open-roms/STATUS.md

     * command with just the file name tries to use the last device if it's number seems sane; otherwise uses 8
     * command without parameters tries to load first file from drive chosen as above

-* uses RAM under ROM and I/O: 61438 bytes free
+* uses RAM under ROM and I/O: 51199 bytes free (up to `$CFFF`) by default, but 61438 is also possible
 * cold/warm start silences multiple SID chips
 * warm start due to BRK prints out the instruction address